lighthouse-web3/gitbook/filecoin-virtual-machine/section-b.md

   A concise guide detailing the functionalities and methods within the RaaS service smart contract on the Calibration Testnet.
 ---

-# Section B: RaaS Service Overview
+# Renew Storage on Filecoin

 ## Aggregator-Hosted RaaS Interfaces